DavFromOhio/nanoleaf-firmware-upgrade-notes/README.md

 # Nanoleaf controller firmware updates

 ## 1. First things first:
-- Nanoleaf is a trademark of.....
+- Nanoleaf is a trademark of
 - If your Nanoleaf app can pair with your Nanoleaf product, this document is quite possibly of no use to you.
 - I am not a Nanoleaf employee, associate, investor or in any other way associated with Nanoleaf.
 - Technically, I do not even own Nanoleaf products.
 Family members do.